 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive plans for old people and women.
+• Introduction of appealing schemes for old people and women.

-• Introduction of complimentary card of membership to use bundle of special deal to its loyal clients.
+• Intro of complimentary card of membership to offer bundle of special deal to its devoted clients.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|